 06 OFF TIME ?
-11:45 PM The cursor will be positioned on the tens of hours digit of the OFF.
+11:45 PM The cursor will be positioned on the tens of hours digit of the OFF time.
 Enter the desired hour.

-Press [] to move to the minutes field.
-The minutes are entered in the same manner.
+Press [★] to move to the minutes field.
+The minutes are

+entered in the same manner.

-The AM/PM indication is toggled by hitting any key in the 0-9 range while the cursor is under the AM/PM position.
+Pressing any key in the 0-9 range while the cursor is under the AM/PM position toggles the AM/PM indication.